dennis-kachila/m_boma-housing-project/UPDATES.md

 3. **Schema Optimization**: Added proper indexes for foreign key constraints
 4. **House Status Tracking**: Added columns for tracking house availability and booking status
 5. **Detailed Documentation**: Added comprehensive database setup instructions in README

+### Database Management (May 22, 2025)
+1. **Database Update Script**: Added `update_db.sh` script for simplified database setup
+   - Created a shell script to automate database schema import
+   - Script uses sudo privileges to handle permission issues
+   - Added documentation for using the script to reset the database
+   - Updated instructions for making the script executable

 ### Documentation
 1. **Enhanced README**: Updated with detailed installation and troubleshooting instructions